 Problem

-Traditional multi-page navigation, where every link click triggers a full browser reload, creates a disruptive “white flash” and breaks the reader’s flow.
-The browser must discard the current state, request new HTML, and re-parse CSS and JavaScript—even if only the central content area has changed.
+Traditional multi-page navigation triggers a full browser reload on every click.
+This creates a disruptive “white flash” and breaks the reader’s flow.
+The browser discards the current state, requests new HTML, and re-parses CSS and JavaScript - even if only the central content area changes.

 Why it matters

-Documentation users frequently jump between different sections, such as tutorials, API references, and conceptual guides.
-If every transition takes a second or more, it creates cognitive friction and discourages thorough exploration.
-Instant navigation makes the documentation feel like a native application, significantly improving user satisfaction and engagement.
+Users frequently jump between tutorials, API references, and conceptual guides.
+If transitions take seconds, cognitive friction discourages exploration.
+Instant navigation makes documentation feel like a native application, significantly improving user satisfaction and engagement.

 Approach

-docmd utilizes a high-performance Single Page Application (SPA) Router built on top of pre-generated static files.
-This allows the browser to intercept link clicks, fetch only the necessary content in the background, and update the page dynamically without a full reload.
-This approach preserves the state of the sidebar, table of contents, and theme settings, resulting in near-instant transitions.
+docmd utilises a high-performance Single Page Application (SPA) Router built on pre-generated static files.
+The browser intercepts link clicks, fetches only necessary content in the background, and updates the page dynamically without a full reload.
+This preserves the state of the sidebar, table of contents, and theme settings for near-instant transitions.

 Implementation

-The docmd SPA router is enabled by default and uses several advanced techniques to achieve sub-100ms navigation speeds:
+The docmd SPA router uses advanced techniques to achieve sub-100ms navigation speeds:

 1. Intent-Based Prefetching

-When a user hovers over a navigation link, docmd detects the intent to navigate and initiates a background fetch for the target page’s content.
-By the time the user actually clicks the link, the data is often already available in the browser’s cache, making the transition feel instantaneous.
+When a user hovers over a navigation link, docmd detects the intent and initiates a background fetch for the target page.
+By the time the user clicks, the data is often already in the browser’s cache.
+Transitions feel instantaneous.

 2. Partial DOM Updates

-Instead of re-rendering the entire page, docmd intelligently updates only the necessary functional zones:
+Instead of re-rendering the entire page, docmd intelligently updates only necessary functional zones:

 • Main Content: The primary Markdown-rendered body.

-• Table of Contents: Refreshed to match the new page’s headers.
+• Table of Contents: Refreshed to match new headers.

-• Navigation State: Updates the active and expanded states in the sidebar.
+• Navigation State: Updates active and expanded sidebar states.

 3. Lifecycle Events for Custom Logic

-Because the browser doesn’t perform a full reload, standard events like DOMContentLoaded only fire once.
-To execute custom JavaScript after every navigation—such as re-initializing a third-party widget or tracking page views—you should listen for the docmd:page-mounted event.
+Because the browser avoids full reloads, standard events like DOMContentLoaded only fire once.
+To execute custom JavaScript after every navigation, listen for the docmd:page-mounted event.

 const currentPath = event.detail.path;